-Estimated capital spend of \$342MM is supported by the B.C. government
+Estimated capital spend of \$360MM is supported by the B.C. government

-- Live discussions on further BC LCFS and CFS credit sales with other counterparties - Construction commenced in Q3 2021, and the project has received the first eight BC LCFS milestone grants from BC government in connection with work completed on this project (milestones 8 received in April 2023)
+- Signed two offtake agreements with U.S. & Canadian investment grade counter-parties for environmental credits produced by HDRD at attractive credit prices - Construction commenced in Q3 2021, and the project has received the first eight BC LCFS milestone grants from BC government in connection with work completed on this project